dictu-lang/Dictu/docs/docs/collections/sets.md

 ### set.containsElements(value)

-To checks if a set contains all elements in a given list use `containsElements()`
+To check if a set contains all elements in a given list use `.containsElements()`

 ```cs
 var mySet = set("one",1,2,3);;